|

 We have been buying raw milk, straight from local farmers for the last 10 years.
 When we started, we couldn’t believe how much fullness, flavor, and nutrition we had been missing out on from only ever drinking pasteurized skim or 2% milk.

 Milking animals provide so much farm fresh dairy goodness and have become a staple for many homestead families.
-But if you’ve never had a milking animal before, where do you begin?
+But where do you begin if you’ve never had a milking animal before?
 This was us.
 We scoured the family milk cow handbook, bounced around the internet, and gleaned whatever information we could from others with experience.
-The real learning has come while owning a family milk cow the last two years.
+The real learning has come while owning a family milk cow for the last two years.

 Keep in mind that we are not trying to tell you what you should do.
 We are simply sharing what we’ve found to work for our family and what our experience has been along the way.